ksq/learnR/basic-functions/character.md

 ```

 ```
-Error: object 'user' not found
+Error in message("Hello, ", name, " - a user of ", user): object 'user' not found
 ```

 Therefore we show the same text, we need to write the separators manually.